vfp9/intl/readme.md

 There are many flavors Windows and VFP are available throughout the world.
 How will your application perform, say, over a German version of Windows, or with a German version of VFP?
 This matters.
-Many foreign code pages are unable to display some line draw characters, so that VFP will display boxes with umlaut characters in the corners.
-Many European VFP developers use the 437 (US) code page, if they are able, to minimize such problems.
+Many foreign 代码页 are unable to display some line draw characters, so that VFP will display boxes with umlaut characters in the corners.
+Many European VFP developers use the 437 (US) 代码页, if they are able, to minimize such problems.

 Always assume that foreign versions of operating systems and system